VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/prog0intro.md

 ### 1. Because you have to use math, logic, and data structures to model your problem.

 Computers can only really do one thing: manipulate bits.
 There are a bunch of tools for how to do this at your disposal though, and programming languages help *abstract* the way it is done so you rarely, if ever, need to think about the bits themselves.
-These tools include basic math operations like addition, subtraction, multiplication, and division as well logical operations like conditions such as "**if** Ｘ **is less than** Ｙ, **then** set Ｚ to the value of Ｘ, **otherwise** set Ｚ to the value of Ｘ times Ｙ"
+These tools include basic math operations like addition, subtraction, multiplication, and division as well logical operations like conditions such as "**if** X **is less than** Y, **then** set Z to the value of X, **otherwise** set Z to the value of X times Y"

 ```python
 if x < y: